itbellix/biomechanical_safe_deflection_docker/README.md

 git clone git@github.com:itbellix/biomechanical_safe_deflection_docker.git
 cd biomechanical_safe_deflection_docker
 ```
-Follow the below instruction on cloning necessary repos to use the controllers. **You don't need to build any of the packages, the dockerfile will build them as it builds the docker image.** However, please make sure to switch to the correct branch on each repo.
+Follow the instructions on cloning the repos to use the controllers. **You don't need to build any of the packages, the dockerfile will build them as it builds the docker image.** However, please make sure to switch to the correct branch on each repo.

 For kuka_fri (used for the real robot).
 If you don't have access to it, you can skip the next instruction block, and still work in simulation.
 ```console